 The property skip, if defined, instructs AGENT++ and SNMP4J-Agent code generation templates to not generate any code for those objects that skip property is defined for.
 Thus, in the above example, no code will be generated for objects under the internet node.
 However, the skip property is redefined with value false for the interfaces node (by actually adding it to the interface node again).
-This redefinition causes AgenPro to generate code for the objects in that subtree although their generation had been suppressed for a parent node.
+This redefinition causes AgenPro to generate code for the objects in that subtree even if their generation had been suppressed for a parent node.

 You can define and use any property you like for your own code generation templates or for customized versions of the code generation templates included in AgenPro.
-For the AGENT++ code generation templates there are some standard properties defined, that can be imported into AgenPro from the file children.
-The following sections provide additional information about properties and their usage:
+For the AGENT++ and SNMP4J-Agent code generation templates there are some standard properties defined that are described in "AGENT++ Code Generation Properties" on page 19 and "SNMP4J-Agent Code Generation Properties" on page 20.